 Once you are arrested or charged with Domestic Violence, the victim no longer controls the decisions in the case.
 Prosecuting Attorneys have that authority.
 Domestic Violence prosecutors in Portage County and Summit County routinely pursue charges regardless of the wishes of the complaining witness or victim.

 Often prosecuting attorneys will threaten Domestic Violence victims with prosecution if they do not testify.
-In situations where all or part of the victim’s statement is false, the victim may be able to invoke their Right Not to Testify under the Fifth Amendment to the United States Constitution in order to avoid being charged with Falsification or Perjury.
+When all or part of the victim’s statement is false, the victim may be able to invoke their Right Not to Testify under the Fifth Amendment of the United States Constitution to avoid being charged with falsification or perjury.

 This occurs when a prosecutor subpoenas a “victim” into court in an attempt to force them to testify in conformity with what is in the police report.

-If you have been served with a court order forbidding you to contact the victim in a Domestic Violence case, it is extremely important that you strictly obey the terms of that protection order.
+If you have been served with a court order forbidding you to contact the alleged victim in a Domestic Violence case, it is imperative that you strictly obey the terms of that protection order.

-Even the slightest violation of a domestic Violence protection order may trigger a bond revocation and/or lend to additional criminal charges, such as Violation of a Protection Order or Victim/Witness Intimidation.
+Even the slightest violation of a domestic violence protection order may trigger a bond revocation.
+It might also lend to additional criminal charges, such as Violation of a Protection Order or Victim/Witness Intimidation.

 In Ohio, domestic violence is generally defined as knowingly causing, or attempting to cause, physical harm to a family or household member.
 The Ohio Revised Code defines “family or household member” as any of the following who is residing, or has resided, with the offender:

-You can only imagine the opportunity for abuse of the legal system this gives a family or household member over someone with a prior Domestic Violence conviction.
+You can only imagine the opportunity for abuse of the legal system it gives a family or household member over someone with a prior Domestic Violence conviction.